 Use this toggle to simplify the list of topics that Members see when submitting content from both the web and mobile experience.

-Disable user submissions to hide the topic from the list of topics Members can see when submitting a post.
-Studio users with access to the Campaigns page in Studio will still see the topic when submitting content through the employee experience.
+Disable Member submissions to hide the topic from the list of topics Members can see when submitting a post.
+Studio users with access to the Campaigns page in Studio will still see the topic when submitting content through the member experience.

-Enable user submissions to make the topic available to Members when they are submitting content.
+Enable Member submissions to make the topic available to Members when they are submitting content.
 Depending on the Auto-Publish Content Submitted by Users setting, the content may need to be reviewed before publishing.

 Note: This feature is only enabled for communities that have mobile app version 3.7+.
 If you do not have this feature and are on the newest mobile app version, please contact Firstup Support.